Active Substance: lutetium (177 Lu) chloride

 The side effects with EndolucinBeta depend largely on the medicine it is used with and will be described in that medicine’s package leaflet.
 EndolucinBeta itself is radioactive, and as with any other radioactive product, its use may carry a risk of developing cancer and defects that are passed on to children.
 However, the quantity of EndolucinBeta to be used is very small and therefore these risks are considered low.
 The doctor will ensure that the expected benefit to the patients of using EndolucinBeta outweigh the risks linked to the radioactivity.

 Medicines radiolabelled with EndolucinBeta must not be used in pregnant women or women who may be pregnant.
-For the full list of all restrictions on the use of EndolucinBeta, see the package leaflet.
+For the full list of all side effects and restrictions with EndolucinBeta, see the package leaflet.
 Information on restrictions that apply specifically to medicines radiolabelled with EndolucinBeta can be found in the package leaflets of those medicines.

 Why is EndolucinBeta approved?

-The Agency’s Committee for Medicinal Products for Human Use (CHMP) considered that the use of lutetium (177Lu) for radiolabelling medicines was well documented in the scientific literature.
+The European Medicines Agency considered that the use of lutetium (177Lu) for radiolabelling medicines was well documented in the scientific literature.
 As with all radiolabelling materials for medicines, there are risks linked to radiation exposure from EndolucinBeta.
 Information on how to minimise the risks is included in the product information for EndolucinBeta.

-The CHMP concluded that the benefits of EndolucinBeta outweigh the risks and recommended that it be given marketing authorisation.
+The Agency concluded that the benefits of EndolucinBeta outweigh the risks and recommended that it be given marketing authorisation.

 What measures are being taken to ensure the safe and effective use of EndolucinBeta?